CorfuDB/CorfuDB/README.md

 CORFU
 =====

-CORFU is a distributed log service.
-Clients link with a client-side library, `com.microsoft.corfu.CorfuClientImpl.java`, which implements a simple API (see `com.microsoft.corfu.CorfuExtendedInterface.java`,
+CORFU is a distributed log service. `CORFULIB` contain the corfu core.
+It includes a cient-side library, `com.microsoft.corfu.CorfuClientImpl.java`, which implements a simple API (see `com.microsoft.corfu.CorfuExtendedInterface.java`,
     which extends `com.microsoft.corfu.CorfuInterface.java`).

-the `test` folder contains several useful examples:
+`CORFUAPPS` contains several useful examples:
 1. `Helloworld.java`  - walks you through starting a CORFU client, two appends (of different size extents) followed by two reads.
 2. `CorfuAppendTputTester.java` - a customizable append-loop
 3. `CorfuReadTputTester.java` - a customizable read-loop